Linuxweb/ThirtyBees_Payfast/README.md

 ## Contributing
 thirty bees modules are open-source extensions to the thirty bees e-commerce solution.
 Everyone is welcome and even encouraged to contribute with their own improvements.

+## !Disclaimer!
+Even though we have tested the safety of this software, using this plugin will be at your own risk and Linuxweb will not be held responsible in a case of lost data or any other damage.